mrciolino/wiki-backup/timeline.md

 - Bazzdows draws a card and is grented 50 gems, each worth 1000 gold.
 - The party is attacked by some Evil Os.
 Spoops makes a wish to kill them: "I wish that each member of the party, including Bazzdows, Spoops, Elira, Adalynn, and Os each gain a 3rd level boon by using the lives of the Evil Os' as a sacrifice to gain this power."
 -
-- Hunting down the last devastation vermin
-- Spoops magically obtains the can of whoop ass.
-- The party hunts down and fights the devastation Beetle.
 - [Preparing for the Githyanki War](/Events/githyanki-war-preparation)
 - Creation of Mortis Lux HQ
 - [The Githyanki War](/Events/githyanki-war) and fall of Vlaakith's Empire.